-Today we have some listening for you.
-Have you ever noticed how much current arrangements of the songs included on the Death Valley EP differ from how LP and her band used to play them?
-We’re sure you have, especially as there are famous Harvard and Stone Live Sessions available on LP’s YouTube channel, including “Muddy Waters,” “Strange,” and “Lost On You”.
-But there are some other early performances from 2015/2016 of those songs that are really interesting in terms of their arrangement, conception, and their performance – and this is what we have for you today.
+Have you ever noticed how much current live arrangements of the songs included on the Death Valley EP differ from how LP and her band used to play them?
+The famous Harvard and Stone Live Sessions are one example of the early performances.
+But there are some others, dated 2015/2016, that are really interesting in terms of the arrangement, conception, and rendition.

 Still frame from the Deezer Sessions video

 1. Muddy Waters – live at The Sayers Club (October 16th, 2015)

 When it comes to the sound of the instruments, 2015’s version of “Muddy Waters” is way more gentle and soothing than the current one.
 The track itself is less powerful, more low-key.
 Both guitar and drums are delicate, almost bluesing, and the overall arrangement of the first part is moody and nostalgic.
 Those deep soul vibes are highlighted mainly by the drums.
 The darkest part starts from the second chorus, the song gets more raw, it moves closer to the current arrangement.
 LP’s vocal gets more and more sharp as the song develops, and all other sounds get stronger and sharper, too.
 Early “Muddy Waters” live versions take you on a journey, from soothing beginning to dramatic end.
 The current one puts a spell on you at once, from the first sound, it’s so mighty and overpowering.

 2. Lost On You – Deezer sessions (around Oct, 2016)